agrc/supervisor/README.md

    - In `main.py` (or wherever you instantiated the `Supervisor` object), passing in the MessageDetails object
    - —OR—
    - Elsewhere in your business logic, having passed your `Supervisor` object through your logic and building `MessageDetail` objects as needed.
-1. After instantiation, the `Supervisor` object will direct all errors to its custom error handler.
+1. If Supervisor is handling errors, the `Supervisor` object will direct all errors that occur after it is instantiated to its custom error handler.
 This will send messages to every registered handler whenever an error occurs.

 ### Example Code